Channel Master 6515 “Super Fringe” AM radio

 Originally selling for $59.95 the 6515 is an 8 transistor AM portable with a tuned RF stage measuring approximately 8.5 x 4 x 1.8 inches.
 It features separate earphone and speaker output jacks and an aux antenna input jack – these last two are rare features not present in most AM portables.
 The 6515 also features smooth vernier tuning and a large easy to read dial with side mounted thumbwheels for On/Off/Volume and tuning.
 I would describe its styling and feel as luxurious…this is a simply beautiful radio to look at.

-Of the several samples I eventually obtained, none worked well or at all as received…they were all in need of new electrolytic capacitors.
-That is not unusual but recapping this radio is not the easiest job I’ve ever done…they contain 10 electrolytic caps whereas the typical AM only portable usually has only 4, and it took some time to properly locate all the solder points on the board.
-Once recapped and aligned the radios seemed to be working very well and I was ready to put them up against the competition..namely a Zenith Royal 500H, long known as a reference amongst mid-sized AM portables.
+Recapping: Of the several samples I eventually obtained, none worked well or at all as received…they were all in need of new electrolytic capacitors.
+In fact I have never seen a Channel Master 6515 Super Fringe that worked at all near normally without being fully recapped and unfortunately this is tough in this radio.
+Construction is very crowded and In particular be aware of a wire which runs across the PCB and has bared spots which “touch down” and connect to some of the caps which you will have to replace.
+Just be sure to note where they go to reconnect them after the caps have been replaced…initially this gave me a real headache until I figured it out.
+The Super Fringe contains 10 electrolytic caps and in the several samples I saw they were all bad…the typical AM only portable usually has only 4, and it took some time to properly locate all the solder points on the board.
+Once recapped and aligned the radios seemed to be working very well and I was ready to put them up against the competition…namely a Zenith Royal 500H, long known as a reference amongst mid-sized AM portables.
 I eventually put three samples of each radio into the mix (3 Super Fringes and 3 Royal 500H’s) and my results are an average of the three with subtle variations unit to unit which is to be expected.

 The biggest differences between the Zenith Royal 500H and the Channel Master Super Fringe 6515 are their sound and their AGC (Automatic Gain Control)…they are almost opposite ends of the spectrum.
 Of course their styling is also opposite with the Channel Master being a horizontal design whereas the Zenith is vertical.
 The 500H’s audio is much stronger in the midrange…the Channel Master was mellower in the mids but still with a decent sense of clarity and a slightly more extended high frequency response.
 Different people preferred one or the other…many said the Zenith was brighter or clearer and the Channel Master a little mellower…others felt the Channel Master sounded smoother but more extended…more “Hi-Fi” by portable standards with a fuller sound.
 For me it depended on the station and program material…while they are as different as night and day I am hard pressed to choose one as best…sometimes I like one better…on other programs the other sounds better to me.
 I think they are both excellent sounding for their vintage and size but some listeners may strongly prefer one over the other.
 They certainly do have very different personalities – generally I lean towards the Channel Master as my favorite by a small margin.